Gabinou/2DKS/README.md

 [2] Fasano, G., & Franceschini, A. (1987).
 A multidimensional version of the Kolmogorov–Smirnov test. *Monthly Notices of the Royal Astronomical Society*, 225(1), 155-170.

 [3] Press, W. H., Teukolsky, S. A., Vetterling, W. T., & Flannery, B. P. (1996). *Numerical recipes in C (Vol. 2).* Cambridge: Cambridge university press.

+## Credits
+Copyright (c) 2025 Gabriel Taillon

+Based on the idea by Peacock (1983), an upgrade by Fasano and Franceschin (1987) with much guidance from Numerical recipes in C by Press and Teukolsky (1996).